Lois-Wong/gaita/README.md

 You can access the Gaita chatbot by navigating to https://gaita-pcki.onrender.com.

-Note: If you encounter a ```502 Bad Gateway Error```, this is likely because the server is currently spinning up again.
+**_Important_**: If you encounter a ```502 Bad Gateway Error```, this is likely because the server is currently spinning up again.
 Render services can sometimes take a few minutes to become fully operational, so please wait a few minutes before refreshing the page.